-- When setting up incident types for the first time, we recommend not to create too many too quickly as customers may end up using incident types differently than intended.
-For example, a customer may perform a safety test on three different models of a machine.
+- When setting up incident types for the first time, we recommend not to create too many too quickly as customers might end up using incident types differently than intended.
+For example, a customer might perform a safety test on three different models of a machine.
 Rather than creating three safety test incidents, one for each model, simply start with one incident type that can be used on work orders for all three models.
 Then determine at a later date if more are needed.

 - Consider using Azure Machine Learning to improve the estimated durations of incidents types.
 This means adjusting the duration of incidents as they are completed based on the actual duration of the work order.